Boosters Social Share Badge

 • VILT and OpenText

-The day, organized and introduced by Thibaut de Martimprey, Director of the Louis Braille Campus, was moderated by Mr Anthony Drevet and featured a number of inspiring speeches:
+The event, organized and introduced by Thibaut de Martimprey, Director of the Louis Braille Campus, was moderated by Mr. Anthony Drevet and featured several inspiring speakers:

 • Mr. Mergel Takam, Dot Inc.

-The discussions were rounded off by the projection of a video shot at the SightCity trade show by the Vision Réalité team, before closing with a word from Mr. Sylvain Nivard, President of the Association Valentin Haüy.
+The discussion was followed by a screening of a video filmed at the SightCity trade show by the Vision Réalité team, and concluded with remarks by Mr. Sylvain Nivard, President of the Valentin Haüy Association.

-Amazon Web Services (AWS), Fondation Malakoff Humanis Handicap, Wavestone, VILT, Tactile Studio, Dot Inc.
+, Amazon Web Services (AWS), Fondation Malakoff Humanis Handicap, Wavestone, VILT, Tactile Studio, and Dot Inc.

-We would also like to thank Xavier Musca, President of the Louis Braille Campus, for his presence on this symbolic day.
+We would also like to thank Xavier Musca, President of the Louis Braille Campus, for joining us on this special day.

-The Demo Day attracted a great deal of media interest, highlighting start-ups and their concrete innovations.
-The media highlighted the quality of the projects presented and the impact they can have on the daily lives of visually impaired people.
+Demo Day attracted significant media attention, which helped shine a spotlight on the startups and their practical innovations.
+The media highlighted the quality of the projects presented and the impact they can have on the daily lives of people with visual impairments.

-Acuité reported in particular on the atmosphere of the day and the commitment of the participants:
+Acuité, in particular, reported on the atmosphere of the day and the participants’ enthusiasm:

-In a second section, the media company detailed several key innovations:
+In a second section, the publication highlighted several key innovations:

-L'Express highlighted the role of artificial intelligence in some solutions, quoting Robin Le Gal, co-founder of Ezymob:
+L’Express highlighted the role of artificial intelligence in certain solutions, quoting Robin Le Gal, co-founder of Ezymob:

-This technology enhances the daily lives of users of Connect, the application that guides users on public transport.
+This technology enhances the daily experience of users of Connect, an app that provides guidance for public transportation.

-In this way, the media helped to highlight not only the event itself, but above all the start-ups present and their concrete solutions, showing how Demo Day is a real springboard for inclusive innovation.
+In this way, the media helped highlight not only the event itself, but above all the participating startups and their practical solutions, demonstrating how Demo Day serves as a true springboard for inclusive innovation.